Letters of recommendation.

-Many former and current students will, at some time or another, request letters of recommendation or references as they pursue new jobs or further educational opportunities.
+Many of my students will, at some time or another, request letters of recommendation or references as they pursue new jobs or further educational opportunities.
 While I am happy to write letters for students with whom I have had substantial interactions, there are a few things I require before submitting a strong letter in a timely manner:

 Send requests to me as early as possible, and at least two weeks prior to the application deadline.